GenesisFR/DS2TroubleshootingGuide/README.md

 1. Download the latest version of [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_9).
 2. Open the downloaded archive and extract `dgVoodoo.conf`, `dgVoodooCpl.exe` and `MS\x86\D3D9.dll` to [\<path-to-game\>](#glossary).
 3. Run `dgVoodooCpl.exe`, go to the `DirectX` tab and select `GeForce FX 5700 Ultra` from the `Videocard` drop down list (this will get rid of a warning at launch).
-4. From the same tab, select your native resolution from the `Resolution` drop down list and hit OK.
+4. From the same tab, select your native resolution from the `Resolution` drop down list.
+5. Hit `OK`.
-5. Set the game at the resolution you want the UI to be scaled to (typically 720p or lower).
+6. Set the game at the resolution you want the UI to be scaled to (typically 720p or lower).

 You may encounter two issues when using dgVoodoo2: